1. Blog

 Pros

-• Refine, perfect, and edit your mixes on a timeline - don't worry about making mistakes!
+• Refine, perfect, and edit your mixes on a user-friendly timeline - don't worry about making mistakes!

-• Record and export your mixes faster than in real-time
+• Record and export your mixes up to 10x faster than real-time.

 Cons